 Denis Zilber is a freelance illustrator and visual storyteller with more than 8 years of professional experience.
 He enjoys working in the vast variety of artistic fields including advertising, editorial and children's books illustration, video and board games and character design for animation and movies.

 Jaime's work can be found on everything from books, to wallpaper, to ad campaigns.
-Her clients include Random House, Clarion, Macmillan, HarperCollins, Scholastic and Simon and Schuster.
-Her art has been recognized by the likes of American Illustration, Communication Arts, The Society of Illustrators and the SCBWI.
+Her clients include Random House, Macmillan, HarperCollins and Scholastic.
+Her art has been recognized by the likes of American Illustration, Communication Arts, The Society of Illustrators and SCBWI.
 She has taught in both the undergraduate and grad illustration programs at the Maryland Institute College of Art.
 She got her start in the second grade, drawing unicorns for nickels.